 From CO2 experiments, we found that the range of biomass observations from CO2 fertilization experiments is best explained by:

-N:Myc + deltaCO2,
+N:Myc + P:Myc,

-with N as nitrogen (N) status (N-limited or non N-limited), Myc as the type of mycorrhizal association (ectomycorrhizae -ECM- or arbuscular mycorrhizae -AM-), and deltaCO2 as the increase in atmospheric CO2 concentration.
+with N as nitrogen availability quantified as the soil C:N ratio, P as soil available phosphorus and Myc as the type of mycorrhizal association (ectomycorrhizae -ECM- or arbuscular mycorrhizae -AM-).

 Using this statistical model identified through random-forest, we apply a meta-analysis regression to upscale the effect of elevated CO2 on plant biomass for CO2 levels we could unfortunately experience by the end of this century.